 Since retiring I’ve managed to expand on my hobby of dry stone walling, volunteering for the Peak District National Park and a local environmental group.
 I keep bees, as you might have guessed, and I still have a passion for motorcycling.
 I make a mean pork pie and I was sworn-in as a magistrate in 2019.
 And I’m still a keen DIY-er!

-I originally got involved with the NTLPA to get in amongst the vast of information that is available and tap in to some good opinions, and that is still the case.
-And, I am now the NTLPA Treasurer.
+I originally got involved with the NTLPA to get in amongst the vast amount of information that is available and tap in to some good opinions, and that is still the case.
+I edited the newsletter for 3 years and I am now the NTLPA Treasurer.

 Born in Warwickshire, I moved to Weymouth when I was six.
 Luckily, the rest of the family moved with me.
 I went to school and college there before moving to Southampton to work in the NHS.
 I moved to the IBA about 6 years later to work in the service area planning department, later called spectrum planning.
 Our work was concerned with identifying areas of poor reception and planning small fill-in TV transmitters.
 This work took us, quite literally, from one end of the country to the other but it was always interesting, sometimes in large towns, sometimes in very remote villages.
 People were very grateful for what we did, some had never had good TV pictures.

 I took voluntary redundancy and left Crawley Court in 2008.

 I have an interest in aviation, having once trained for a private pilot’s license at Southampton airport.
 It was fun sharing the airspace with a number of large jet aircraft on a busy Saturday afternoon in the summer.
 I enjoy cycling and enjoy walking dogs.
 I’ve always had an interest in astronomy too.
 I always liked the idea of been the first to identify that never-seen-before celestial object……it hasn’t happened yet !

 I do not play golf, Crazy golf is about my limit.